Pentecostalism

 [20th c.]
 Dr. G. Campbell Morgan called Pentecostalism "the last vomit of Satan".

-A personal note: The author of this ministry grew up in a Pentecostal family in Germany and has attended or visited at least 9 Pentecostal / Charismatic churches in Germany, Colombia and Canada.
+The author of this ministry grew up in a Pentecostal family in Germany and has attended or visited at least 9 Pentecostal / Charismatic churches in Germany, Colombia and Canada.
 This discernment was written 4 years after the last attendance of a Pentecostal church.
 Previously I would have considered only extreme forms of Pentecostalism to be problematic, but this discernment opened my eyes to see that the entire denomination is clearly a cult, although there are certainly some saved souls within it - people who maintain a pure faith even within and don't look for signs and wonders.

-I have experienced firsthand pastors who taught about the Azusa Street revival, who held special healing services, one pastor who died after refusing medical advice, pastors who taught a plain Prosperity G‑spel with explicit tithing -before taxes- and regular 15min-pre-sermons designated to tithing, who exchanged employees with Kenneth Copeland Ministries and were deeply ecumenical, who saw angels in the church building and 'divine' drops of blood on the floor, I have been taught by several female pastors - a practise which I would not tolerate anymore, was tried to be slain in the spirit and refused even to follow a soft push on my chest so as to fall into the hands of a waiting catcher, reluctantly participated in Jericho-style-marches, never spoke one syllable in tongues even after being specifically prayed for, received several clearly false prophecies, spoke with people who participated in the Toronto Blessing and repented of having done so, I currently live in the city where not only the above mentioned founder Parham once conducted a crusade, where also the infamous Hinn family settled and entertains part of their ministry until today and where Benny Hinn held once again a major meeting in 2025, know of a complicated hip fracture of a person throw down to the floor by an evil spirit, and saw and actively rebuked an ongoing and extreme form of holy laughter.
-In short, I have seen much of what I discerned in this article and will probably never set foot again into a Pentecostal church after doing so.
+I have experienced firsthand pastors who taught about the Azusa Street revival, who held special healing services, one pastor who died within days after refusing medical advice, churches who taught a plain Prosperity G‑spel with explicit tithing before taxes and regular 15min-pre-sermons designated to tithing, who taught the book 'Prayer of Jabez' which is not surprisingly popular within Pentecostalism, who exchanged employees with Kenneth Copeland Ministries and were deeply ecumenical, who saw angels in the church building and 'divine' drops of blood on the floor; I have been taught by several female pastors (a practise which I would not tolerate anymore; see the respective study), was tried to be slain in the spirit and refused even to follow a soft push on my chest so as to fall into the hands of a waiting catcher, reluctantly participated in Jericho-style-marches, never spoke one syllable in tongues even after being specifically prayed for, received several clearly false prophecies, spoke with a person who participated in the Toronto Blessing and repented of having done so, I currently live in the city where not only the above mentioned founder Parham once conducted a crusade, where also the infamous Hinn family settled and entertains part of their ministry until today and where Benny Hinn held once again a public meeting in 2025, know of a complicated hip fracture of a person throw down to the floor by an evil spirit, and saw and actively rebuked an ongoing and extreme form of holy laughter.

 > We should only trust in the name of